chiayolin/chiayolin.github.io/README.md

 # chiayolin.org [![Build Status](https://travis-ci.org/chiayolin/chiayolin.github.io.svg?branch=source)](https://travis-ci.org/chiayolin/chiayolin.github.io)

 [chiayolin.org][1] is the hompage of Chiayo Lin.
-The site is generated using Pelican and published on Github Pages as a user page.
+The site is generated using Pelican and hosted on Github Pages.
 You can find the source code of this project at the `source` branch.
 The generated source code is published at the `master` branch.